JackTVanDyke/JackTVanDyke/README.md

 Student from Columbus State Community College with six months of professional training and industry certifications.
 NSF S-STEM IST Scholarship Award Winner.

-I'm interested in web development, machine learning, and building useful things.
+I like to press my keyboard.
 Outside of technology, I love competition and athletics and spend a lot of time training for track and field.

-Speed: 22.6 MPH ||
-Vertical: 43 Inches ||
-Bench: 345 Pounds